I’m looking forward to the rest of 2016, because this is going to be a turning point in the history of private practice for several reasons:

 - Automatic, recurring patient payments will post to your patient balances and improve cashflow.
 ERA’s from insurance companies will auto-post to your patient balances and improve your cashflow.
 The days of manually posting ERAs and spending several hours entering data into your practice management system are a thing of the past.

 - Medicare cap tracking, PQRS reporting, Functional Limitation G code reporting, authorization tracking, certification tracking will be standard features.

 - Documentation softwares will work on any computer, any device – Mac, PC, iPad, Android and will not require any installation.
 The one’s that don’t will fade away.

 - They’ll be cheaper – There will be no setup fee, no hidden fees and they will be affordable to small to medium sized practices.

-With future technology, all the following will be completely automated / delegated:
+With the technology today all the following are completely automated / delegated:

 In reality, this is just the tip of the iceberg.
 There is a lot more automation that can save your practice time and money.
 Even if you had to pay a premium for software like this, it’s worth the money because it will make your life easier and reduce the workload on (and payroll associated with) your staff.

 More importantly, you’ll be done with documentation faster, you’ll get paid more, faster and you’ll have happier patients.